 There are many innovative service delivery models being commissioned across the country that see community pharmacists and their teams successfully integrated into care pathways.

 Our resources page features published papers and peer reviewed articles evidencing the value of the role pharmacists and their teams play in both improving patient access to services and generating efficiency savings for a cash strapped NHS.
 There are many innovative service delivery models being commissioned across the country that see community pharmacists and their teams successfully integrated into care pathways.
-Pinnacle Health LLP will always seek to share examples of best practice as one of our primary aims as a social enterprise is to remove commissioning barriers and evidence the value of such integration.
+Pinnacle Systems Management will always seek to share examples of best practice as one of our core aims is to remove commissioning barriers and evidence the value of such integration.

 Hospital pharmacy staff were able to use an information technology (IT) platform (PharmOutcomes) to improve the coordination of care for patients transitioning back home from hospital.

 Community pharmacists were able to contact the majority of patients and results indicate that patients receiving a follow-up consultation may have lower rates of readmission and shorter hospital stays.